gdjohnson/TK19/concepts/sophistry.md

 Sophists were tutors in the 5th century BCE Athens who offered educations to wealthy, aristocratic Greek men.
 These educations varied, but typically included instruction on rhetoric and virtue (_arete_).

 With the writings of Herodotus, and increasing travel and trade, Greece became, in the time of the Sophists, much more cosmopolitan.
 This opened up a diminishing belief in the "naturalness" of their society, and an increasing suspicion that their customs and laws were fundamentally _conventional_.
 The division between physis (nature) and nomos (custom) would become a crucial one for the Sophists.
-Antiphon, for instance, theorized that conventions are designed to limit our natural passions for the social good; Callicles, meanwhile, cast convention and justice as a kind of "slave morality," the revenge and constraint by the many of the few.
+Antiphon, for instance, theorized that conventions are designed to limit our natural passions for the social good; Callicles, meanwhile, cast convention and justice as a kind of "[[slave morality]]," the revenge and constraint by the many of the few.

 # Etymology